zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Oleg failed.
 Daria says, “What?!
 How could you have  failed your driving test again?”
 We learn now that Oleg failed his driving t est. A “driving test” is an examination you must take in order to get a license  to drive.
 In the United States, each state has its own exam, its own test, and when  you move from one state to another, you often have to take the exam again, or at least the written exam, because there are actually two parts of the exam in  most states.

 There is a test that you take I suppose nowadays on  a computer.
 I’m so old I remember taking the test using a piece of paper.
-If  you pass that test, then you have to take what’s called a “behind the wheel test ,” which means you get into a car with someone from the government and you have t o demonstrate, show that you know how to drive.
+If  you pass that test, then you have to take what’s called a “behind the wheel test ,” which means you get into a car with someone from the government and you have to demonstrate, show that you know how to drive.
 It sounds as though Oleg fai led the “behind the wheel test,” or the test in the car.

 Oleg says, “I got nervous and I did everything wron g.”
 Daria says, “Like what?” meaning “What did you do wrong?”
 Oleg explains, “Wh en I accelerated, I ground my gears and raced the engine.
 The car jerked so ha rd that the examiner nearly fell off her seat.”
 “To accelerate” (accelerate) me ans to increase in speed, especially when you put your foot on what’s called the “gas pedal” (pedal) in order to make the car go faster.
 We call that “acce lerating the car,” making the car go faster.
 The opposite of accelerate is “decel erate.”